cccbr/belfryprojects/content/docs/070-contract-specification/technical-options/index.md

  - Is a new frame to be installed and of what material?
  - Are the foundation beams in good condition?
  - Will it be sited at the level of an existing frame or at a different level?
 Moving a frame lower in the tower, below the louvres, may reduce forces on the tower and improve the sound outside, by avoiding individual bells ‘shouting out’ through the louvres.
  - Is a historic frame to be conserved in situ for reference?
 If the new frame is located lower down, it may be possible to retain the old frame in situ.
 If this is done, arrangements will need to be made for access to the old frame for historical inspections.
-It will also be necessary to provide access to the louvres for installation and checking of netting to prevent access of wildlife.
+It will also be necessary to provide access to the louvres for installation and checking of metal grills to prevent access of wildlife.
  - What will be the effects on the sound of the bells outside the tower and internally for the ringers?
  - Is provision to be made for addition of more bells in future – for example, existing six bells to be rehung in a frame designed for eight with two spaces left for a subsequent project?
  - What about the location of the clock or other items that are currently in the tower?